 Fall blooming asters are one of the best nectar plants you can add to your garden.
-Carolina aster (Aster carolinianus) is one of my favorites down south, but in other areas you should focus on your own native selections, like New England aster (sometimes called Michaelmas Daisy) or California aster.
+Carolina aster (Aster carolinianus) is one of my favorites down south, but in other areas you should focus on your own native selections, like New England aster (sometimes called Michaelmas daisy) or California aster.

 Another tall wildflower boasting stalks of purple, Liatris species are an especially good draw for butterflies as fall continues.
-The tiny flower heads are perfect for tiny butterflies, but hummingbirds enjoy them too.
+The tiny fuzzy flower heads are perfect for tiny butterflies, but hummingbirds enjoy them too.
 There are 37 species of blazing star, so you’re certain to find one or more that will work well in your own garden.

 Psst—we found the top 10 hummingbird plants that grow in shade.